 Two alumni will receive the T. Gibson Hobbs Memorial Award, the highest honor the College bestows on alumni.

 The first recipient is Pauline “Polly” Blackwell Flint ’71, ’73 MEd, the chair of the LC Board of Trustees.
 Polly taught elementary school in Lynchburg and Campbell County in the 1970s and became a realtor in 1988.
 Today, she is a sales associate with Flint Property Group.
 She has served her alma mater in numerous capacities.
 She also has served as an elder at First Christian Church and has been actively involved in the League of Women Voters, Big Brothers/Big Sisters, the Chamber of Commerce, the Lynchburg Art Club, and Thomas Jefferson’s Poplar Forest Garden Club.

-Helen Mundy Witt ’67, ’78 MEd, the first African-American to graduate from Lynchburg College, also will receive the Hobbs award.
+Helen Mundy Witt ’67, ’78 MEd, the first African-American to graduate from University of Lynchburg, also will receive the Hobbs award.
 She was the first African-American student teacher at Bass Elementary and the first African-American teacher at Forest Hills Elementary.
 She taught elementary school for nearly three decades and earned a reputation for selfless service to her students, her church, and her community.
-In 2007, Helen received the J. Edward Petty Outstanding Alumni Award from the Lynchburg College School of Education and Human Development.
+In 2007, Helen received the J. Edward Petty Outstanding Alumni Award from the University of Lynchburg School of Education and Human Development.
 In 2013, she received an honorary doctorate from LC.

 Three alumni will receive the Distinguished Alumni Award: